 Demographics is one of the more predictable drivers of change, yet even here we are seeing radical departures from previous orthodoxy.
-The size and structure of countries' populations has implications for so many other aspects of their global position, economic strength and even military power, particularly for those whose populations are shrinking.
-Conversely, those countries in Africa with growing number of young males could be vulnerable to increasing conflict.
+The size and structure of countries' populations has implications for so many other aspects of their global position, economic strength and even military power.
 The interaction with social attitudes - open or restrictive - is a choice each country must make.
+Impending political challenges could be messy.